 The Polkadot Token

 DOT isn’t exactly a new token, though.
-The project launched in 2017 and has been in development for over three years.
-Most recently there has been a lot of changes following a notable event in the history of the project that enabled holders to transfer their coins easily, this feature got the DOT token the listing on exchanges it had anticipated.
-With transfer option active, DOT’s market capitalisation leaped, catapulting it into the top ten cryptocurrencies even prior to its redenomination.
-After redenomination, it reached the top five, before falling back to its current position in the seventh spot.
+The project launched in 2017 and has been developing for over three years.
+Most recently, there have been a lot of changes following a notable event in the project’s history that enabled holders to transfer their coins easily.
+This feature got the DOT token the listing on exchanges it had anticipated.
+With the transfer option active, DOT’s market capitalisation leapt, catapulting it into the top ten cryptocurrencies even prior to its redenomination.
+After redenomination, it reached the top five before falling back to its position in the seventh.

 The market capitalisation of a token is determined by multiplying its price with the circulating supply.
 But while redenomination increases the circulating supply of a token, its market capitalisation remains unchanged.
-Thus, a DOT investor who previously had only one token will now have 100.
+Thus, a DOT investor with only one token will now have 100.
 But while the number of their outstanding shares will have increased, the total value will be the same.

-- Staking: Staking is a mechanism on the Polkadot network that allows the token holders to put DOT in their possession at risk in performing certain functions which will work as a disincentive or a double checker for malicious activities on the network.
-The token needed for this activity would be dependent on the selected activity, the time frame and the quantity of the DOT token put at stake.
-However, there are several technical parameters to take note of as they would be very useful for a successful stake.;
+- Staking: Staking is a mechanism on the Polkadot network that allows the token holders to put DOT in their possession at risk in performing certain functions, which will work as a disincentive or a double checker for malicious activities on the network.
+The token needed for this activity would depend on the selected activity, the time frame and the quantity of the DOT token put at stake.
+However, there are several technical parameters to note as they would be very useful for a successful stake.;

 - It was earlier mentioned how the time of a stake impacts the process; time in Polkadot is measured in eras and epochs.
-1 epoch is now 4 hours and the era is 6 epochs which would be estimated as 24hours.
+One epoch is now 4 hours, and the era is six epochs, estimated as 24 hours.

-- To make the stake counting rewards active, the tokens need to be allocated validators.
-There is a cap of 16 validators for this tokens in a process called nomination.
-The parameters of your nomination can be modified even after you delegate your tokens (add/remove validators, change the number of tokens), The nomination can be canceled only after 28 days (which will give you back the ability to transfer your tokens),
+- The tokens need to be allocated validators to make the stake-counting rewards active.
+There is a cap of 16 validators for these tokens in a process called nomination.
+The parameters of your nomination can be modified even after you delegate your tokens (add/remove validators or change the number of tokens).
+The nomination can be cancelled only after 28 days (which will give you back the ability to transfer your tokens),

-- The stake rewards are always calculated at the end of the era, which are eventually claimed manually by the owner as that process is not automatic.
+- The stake rewards are always calculated at the end of the era, which the owner eventually claims manually as that process is not automatic.
 A holder is eligible to claim rewards within 84 eras.

 Early July this year, Polkadot conducted its first official governance poll for DOT holders to determine whether the token should undergo a redenomination that would essentially act as a stock split for the Polkadot coin.
-One-third of DOT tokens were used to power voting rights with both the Web3 Foundation and Parity Technologies, the builders of the Polkadot network, abstaining from voting.
-86% of the community favoured a new DOT denomination where now 100 DOT tokens would be equivalent to a single DOT token pre-redenomination.
-However, redenomination isn’t the only factor behind DOT’s meteoric rise, according to experts.
+One-third of DOT tokens were used to power voting rights, with both the Web3 Foundation and Parity Technologies, the builders of the Polkadot network, abstaining from voting.
+86% of the community favoured a new DOT denomination where 100 DOT tokens would be equivalent to a single DOT token pre-redenomination.
+However, according to experts, redenomination isn’t the only factor behind DOT’s meteoric rise.

-- be a collator for a para thread by making bids for block inclusion that are denominated in DOT.
+- Be a collator for a para thread by making bids for block inclusion denominated in DOT.

-- The ability to participate in the decision-making process in relation to global upgrades and/or changes to Polkadot.
+- The ability to participate in the decision-making process concerning global upgrades or changes to Polkadot.

-DOT has risen from nowhere to seventh position on cryptocurrency by market cap.
-DOT saw its circulating supply inflated by 10 times in the course of the redenomination.
+DOT has risen from nowhere to the seventh position in cryptocurrency by market cap.
+DOT saw its circulating supply inflated by ten times during the redenomination.
 Polkadot enables forkless upgrades, allowing blockchains to evolve and adapt as new technology becomes available.